Liquid-Surf/hackathon_ldo/README.md

-# Getting Started with Create React App
+# Hackathon LDO

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and participated in the [Solid hackathon, March 2024](https://solidhack.org).

+It introduces and uses the [tutorial shape](./src/.shapes/tutorial.shex).

 ## Available Scripts